Hugh Trenchard, 1st Viscount Trenchard: Early life

-Hugh Montague Trenchard was born at 6 Haines Hill in Taunton, England on 3 February 1873.
+Hugh Montague Trenchard was born at 6 Haines Hill in Taunton, England, on 3 February 1873.
 He was the third child and second son of Henry Montague Trenchard and his wife Georgiana Louisa Catherine Tower Skene.
 Trenchard's father was a former captain in the King's Own Yorkshire Light Infantry who was working as an articled clerk in a legal practice and his mother was the daughter of the Royal Navy captain John McDowall Skene.
-Although in the 1870s the Trenchards were living in an unremarkable fashion, their forebears had played notable roles in English history.
+Although in the 1870s the Trenchards were living in an unremarkable fashion, their forebears had played significant roles in English history.
 Notable ancestors were Sir Thomas Trenchard, a High Sheriff of Dorset in the 16th century and Sir John Trenchard, the Secretary of State under William III.

 When Hugh Trenchard was two, the family moved to Courtlands, a manor house in Norton Fitzwarren, less than three miles (4 km) from the centre of Taunton.
 The country setting meant that he could enjoy an outdoor life, including spending time hunting rabbits and other small animals with the rifle he was given on his eighth birthday.
 It was during his junior years that he and his siblings were educated at home by a resident tutor, whom Trenchard did not respect.
-Unfortunately for his education, the tutor was neither strict enough nor skillful enough to overcome the children's mischievous attempts to avoid receiving instruction.
+Unfortunately for his education, the tutor was neither strict enough nor skilful enough to overcome the children's mischievous attempts to avoid receiving instruction.
 As a consequence, Trenchard did not excel academically; however, his enthusiasm for games and riding was evident.